kasper-piskorski/docs/pages/documentation/4-querying-with-graql/match-queries.md

 </div> <!-- tab-content -->

 ### has-resource
-Match concept types that can have the given resource types.
+Match concept types that can have the given resource.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell10" data-toggle="tab">Graql</a></li>